Today is Monday 12.29.2025, name-day is Milada

 The lecture took place on October 14, 2025

 Lecturer: Mgr.
-Mária Ištvánová, PhD., Institute of Oriental Studies SAS, v.v.i.
+Mária Ištvánová, PhD., Institute of Oriental Studies SAV, v.v.i.

 The diversity of Chinese culture and its traditions can be perceived not only through historical events and verified facts, but also by examining Chinese myths and legends.
 Although at first glance the combination of modern written language and ancient stories hidden behind the four-character expressions chengyu may not be perceived as a natural part of everyday life, these traditional stories still play an important role in communication and refer to the traditional moral values of Chinese society.